 Keeley's office reports to the office of Institutional Advancement.
 Keeley handles all grant requests that relate to private funding, including corporations and foundations.
 She helps identify, cultivate and solicit private funding organizations for support of the University of Hartford and helps faculty and staff build ongoing relationships with funders.
 She provides guidance and information for the development of grant proposals and subsequent budget management and reporting.
 Keeley also reviews, edits and provides ongoing feedback to faculty and staff on proposals and reports which are being submitted to private funding organizations.

-Scott works closely with the Office of Sponsored Programs in award setup and the post-award fiscal management of the University's grants and contracts.
-Though not part of Sponsored Programs, he is a key contact for faculty managing their grants.
+The Grants and Restricted Funds Accountant works closely with the Office of Sponsored Programs in award setup and the post-award fiscal management of the University's grants and contracts.
+Though not part of Sponsored Programs, he or she is a key contact for faculty managing their grants.

 Office of the Provost